plotly/orca/CONTRIBUTING.md

 ## Packaging

-We use [`electron-builder`](https://github.com/electron-userland/electron-builder) to pack up the `plotly-graph-exporter` executable.
+We use [`electron-builder`](https://github.com/electron-userland/electron-builder) to pack up the `orca` executable.
 To do so locally, run:

 ```
 npm run pack